Step-by-Step Deadfire Modding Tutorial and Tools

 “$type”: “Game.GameData.AttackBaseComponent, Assembly-CSharp”,

-Since you just want to make it no friendly fire, you don’t need the entire entry.
-Just find the relevant line (which is “AffectedTargetType”: “All”), copy and paste it below the “$type” line and change it to “Hostile” like I’ve mentioned on the short way.
+Since you only want to disable friendly fire, you don’t need the entire entry.
+Simply find the relevant line (specifically, “AffectedTargetType”: “All”), copy it, and paste it below the $type line.
+Change it to “Hostile” as mentioned in the short method.
 Don’t forget to close the brackets before saving.
-So, the final text will be like this:
+The final text should look like this:

 {